nikita-chistyakov/ETL_pipeline/README.md

 # ETL_pipeline

-As an analytics engineer, my role is to automate processess to help provide faster access and user-friendly product catalog for my data users.
+As an analytics engineer, my role is to automate processes to help provide faster access to a user-friendly product catalog for my data users.

-Generally, analysts on the teams have to manually retrieve and clean data every quarter to understand changes in the sales and capability of different energy types.
-This process normally takes days and was something that most analysts dread.
+Generally, analysts on the team have to manually retrieve and clean data every quarter to understand changes in sales and the capabilities of different energy types.
+This process typically takes days and is something most analysts dread.
 My job is to automate this process by building a data pipeline.

-Below is my plan for writing a data pipeline to pull data each month, helping to provide more rapid insights and free up time for my data consumers.
+Below is my plan for writing a data pipeline that will pull data each month, enabling more rapid insights and freeing up time for my data consumers.

 1. First, I defined an 'extract_tabular_data()' function to ingest tabular data.
 - This function will take a single parameter, file_path.
 If file_path ends with .csv, use the pd.read_csv() function to extract the data.